LukeMotti/GITHUB_GETTING_STARTED/README.md

 (Note the wiki pages are reserved for public repositories.)

-We plan to use [doxygen](https://www.doxygen.nl/index.html) to integrate the software development and it's documentation. doxyxen can exploit the program structure and the annotated comments and automatically generate software documentation in various formats (html, pdf).
+We plan to use [doxygen](https://www.doxygen.nl/index.html) to integrate the software development and it's documentation. doxygen can exploit the program structure and the annotated comments and automatically generate software documentation in various formats (html, pdf).
+Regarding Motti this is mostly applicable to Fortran and python.

 ### Mastering Issues
 GitHub issues are to keep track of tasks, enhancements and bugs for your projects.
 This